UtkarshPathrabe/Spring-Framework---Creating-Your-First-Spring-Boot-Application---Pluralsight/Practice Questions.md

 C. Exclude the embedded container, set package type to WAR and extend SpringBootServletInitializer
 D. Add an @Configuration file and set the package type to WAR
 Answer: `Exclude the embedded container, set package type to WAR and extend SpringBootServletInitializer`

+Q11.
+How can you switch out the default Tomcat embedded container?
+A. Set the embedded container type property in the application.properties file
+B. Exclude the `tomcat` dependency and add the new embedded container starter in the pom.xml
+C. Switch from a Maven-based project to a Gradle-based project
+D. Add a spring profile called Jetty and enable the profile
+Answer: ```Exclude the `tomcat` dependency and add the new embedded container starter in the pom.xml```

+Q12.
+What are two ways you can create a Spring Boot application from scratch?
+A. Maven initializer and the gradle initializer
+B. Java generator and Eclipse IDE
+C. Web Initializer and the Spring Boot CLI
+D. Copying Spring Boot source code and using the Spring Boot tutorial helper
+Answer: `Web Initializer and the Spring Boot CLI`

+Q13.
+What JPA provider does Spring Data JPA use by default when added to a Spring Boot application?
+A. Hibernate
+B. Oracle JPA
+C. Core Java
+D. Open JPA
+Answer: `Hibernate`

+Q14.
+What are two valid external configuration strategies you can use with Spring Boot?
+A. Servlet parameters and Docker files
+B. Maven and cloud variables
+C. Environment variables and JNDI
+D. YAML files and application.properties
+Answer: `Environment variables and JNDI`